Cuba agrees to open talks with EU on new political accord

-HAVANA (Reuters) - Cuba accepted a proposal by the European Union to open negotiations on a new political accord, saying on Thursday it was willing to discuss human rights as part of discussions that would end what it considers a one-sided relationship with Europe.
+HAVANA (Reuters) - Cuba accepted a proposal by the European Union to open negotiations on a new political accord, Foreign Minister Bruno Rodriguez told a news conference in Havana on Thursday.

 On February 10, the EU agreed to begin negotiations with Cuba to increase trade, investment and dialogue on human rights in its most significant diplomatic shift since Brussels lifted sanctions on the communist-ruled country in 2008.

-Cuban Foreign Minister Bruno Rodriguez said Cuba welcomed the proposal as it “signifies the end of the unilateral policy of the EU towards Cuba,” adding that Havana was ready to start negotiations.
+Rodriguez said Cuba welcomed the proposal, saying it “signifies the end of the unilateral policy of the EU towards Cuba” and adding that Havana was ready to start negotiations.

-“On the basis of equality and mutual respect, Cuba is completely willing to discuss any topic, including human rights, about which we have many concerns about what is happening in several European countries,” Rodriguez said.

-The EU office in Havana said it had received Cuba’s response “with great satisfaction” and negotiations would begin soon.

 After more than a year of discussions, EU foreign ministers decided last month to seek better ties with Havana to support the Caribbean island nation’s market-oriented reforms and to position European companies for any transition to a more open economy.